dianamajek7/gamesreview_microservice_architecture/README.md

-# Assignment Template

-This repository is for 304 GAME REVIEW SYSTEM.
+# This repository is for GAME REVIEW SYSTEM.

  .
 Logged-in users should be able to browse a list of games (including publisher, title, summary, detailed description and photos).
  .
 Users should be able to add reviews.